 - Monitor and manage the devices to ensure they remain healthy.

-- Create custom rules around device data to trigger appropriate alerts.
+- Create custom rules that use device data to trigger alerts.

 - Export your patient health data to the Azure API for FHIR, a compliant data store.

 - Export the aggregated insights into existing or new business applications.